Chain shift: Examples

 The Great Vowel Shift occurred over centuries, and not all varieties of English were affected in the same ways.
 For example, some speakers in Scotland still pronounce house similarly to its sound in Middle English before the shift, as [hu(ː)s].

 A chain shift may affect only one regional dialect of a language, or it may begin in a particular regional dialect and then expand beyond the region in which it originated.
 A number of recent regional chain shifts have occurred in English.
-Perhaps the most well-known is the Northern Cities Vowel Shift, which is largely confined to the "Inland North" region of the United States.
-Other examples in North America are the California vowel shift, Southern vowel shift (in the Southern United States) and the Canadian Shift.
+Perhaps the most well known is the Northern Cities Vowel Shift, which is largely confined to the "Inland North" region of the United States.
+Other examples in North America are the Pittsburgh Vowel Shift, the Southern Vowel Shift (in the Southern United States), and the Low-Back-Merger Shift.
 In England, the Cockney vowel shift among working-class Londoners is familiar from its prominence in plays such as George Bernard Shaw's Pygmalion (and the related musical My Fair Lady):